The ‘business plan’ is a controversial topic.

 The problem with a business plan is that most people don’t know where to start or what to write (I was there myself!) – as a result, a business plan seems like a pointless project.
 However, through my hours of research trawling through business plan templates, blogs and guides, I’ve distilled the essence of a business plan into something that will actually work for most if not all organisations.

-Here’s my guide to the best business plan for 2020.
+Here’s my guide to the best business plan.